NikiLentz/Console-AI-Chat/README.md

 Current Features:
 * Chat Completion in the Console with multiple Tools for the AI to access
+* File Ingestion into a Qdrant Vector DB

 Current Tools/Plugins
 * Plugin for the AI to access the postgres DB
 * Plugin for the AI to safely execute javascript code.
+* Plugin for the AI to access a Qdrant Vector DB